RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Level 20: The Ballad of Three Heroes: +5 spell resistance, 5/- resistance to all forms of magical damage, and the effects of the Tale of Curran Strongheart, Tymora's Melody, and the War Chant of Sith.
 Increases to +10 spell resistance and 10/- resistance to magical damage at level 28.

 Creature Revisions also makes it so enemies early on use more sound-based spells and abilities (such as harpy wails in Chapter 1), which makes the Song of Kaudies more useful.

-As in PnP, bards can, on certain level ups, replace one of their lower level spells with another spell of the same level.

 Clerics: Clerics are not changed much by Class Revisions, but Spell Revisions improves the spontaneous casting and domain systems.